samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 # Restore Wi-Fi for Atheros on macOS Monterey to Sequoia

+Apple had dropped support for Atheros cards on macOS Mojave.
+It now requires injecting old kexts starting Mojave, and installing patches using OCLP starting Monterey.

 Supported chipsets that had support dropped in Mojave, these include:

 - AR242x